Returning To Iconic Paris Sights

 Opting for a quiet night, David headed to the market for picnic supplies – bread, ham, cheese, wine, peaches and unique creme brûlée Magnum bars.
 We ate while watching an iPad movie.

-After a fitful night on our rock hard bed, we started our days assessing the “to see” list.
+We started our day assessing the “to see” list.
 Having not planned in advance, we found tickets to the burlesque show La Ferie to be limited except for expensive dinner and show tickets.
 Ultimately not wanting to spend over $500 for tickets, we passed on this on yet another trip.
 This would allow David to avoid any risk of being dragged into a live sex club.

 Not surprisingly, the lines were long for both the elevator and stair options up the tower.
 David decided to pass on a trip up the tower on yet another visit.
 This is why we can keep coming back to Paris with unfinished “to do” lists.
 We walked in the park behind the tower, stopping at a few pic spots.